martijnvandergeest/git-testing/README.md

 ## Symptoms

-The console output shows the following (Note: message's can vary based on Maven version and/or plugins):
+The console output after the Maven build shows something similar to the following:

 ```
 [INFO] --- maven-compiler-plugin:3.0:compile (default-compile) @ someProject ---